James-Burnham/idl-md/README.md

    the preferred method of documentation on GitHub), and with GitHub comes revision control, support for multiple authors, pull requests, forks/clones, etc.
+1. **Multi-author support** - By using Markdown inside of services like GitHub (or similar services like Visual Studio Online), you can support multiple content authors contributing to the content for one lab at the same time.
 1. **Broad adoption** - Markdown is being adopted all over the place â€“ from creation of documentation at Microsoft (MSDN docs, PowerShell Help files, etc.) to defining blog content/pages (Wordpress, Ghost, others) to Slack